AdguardTeam/AdguardKnowledgeBase/pages/05.android/03.features/docs.en.md

 ## HTTPS Filtering

 Adguard is able to filter traffic shared via protected protocol HTTPS.
-For this, you will need to install a specially generated digital certificate.
+For this, you will need to install a specially generated digital certificate that can be found in the Adguard settings.
 The filter has flexible settings and provides for Whitelist and Blacklist.
 This allows the user to decide which HTTPS domains should be filtered or not.

 ## Browsing Security